 Inheritance Act claims

-If you are within the following categories, and you have been left out of the Will, you should consider seeking advice to assess whether you have a valid claim:-
+If you are within the following categories, and you have been left out of the will, you should consider seeking advice to assess whether you have a valid Inheritance Act claim:-

-- You were the married to or in a civil partnership with the deceased at the time of their death.
+- You were married to or in a civil partnership with the deceased at the time of their death.

 - You were previously married to or in a civil partnership with the deceased (so long as you have not remarried or entered a new civil partnership);

 - You were living with the deceased as if you were a married couple or civil partners for the two years leading up to their death;